 Because of the nature of these items, unless they arrive damaged or defective, I can't accept returns for:

-Refund of original purchase price and shipping are not a problem.
+Refund of original purchase price and shipping are not a problem within one day of receiving the item.
+Buyer must request a refund before returning item.
 Buyer pays return shipping.